samintghz/SEO-Analyzer/seo-analyzer/README.md

-# SEO Analyzer
+# SEO-Analyzer

-A full-stack web application that analyzes website SEO performance and provides automated recommendations.
+A full-stack SEO auditing tool built with FastAPI, BeautifulSoup, and JavaScript for website analysis and automated recommendations.

 ## Overview